CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 .. image:: images/waltons_cumulative_hazard.png

-*lifelines* can also be used to define your own parametic model.
+*lifelines* can also be used to define your own parametric model.
 There is a tutorial on this available, see `Piecewise Exponential Models and Creating Custom Models`_.

 Parametric models can also be used to create and plot the survival function, too.
-Below we compare the parametic models versus the non-parametric Kaplan-Meier estimate:
+Below we compare the parametric models versus the non-parametric Kaplan-Meier estimate:

 .. code:: python